 Jonathan Challis is a director of Alerio Gold Corp. ("Alerio").
 On February 29, 2024, a failure to file cease trade order ("FFCTO") was issued to Alerio by the British Columbia Securities Commission (the "BCSC") for failure to file its audited annual financial statements and related documents for the year ended August 31, 2023, and its interim financial statements for the period ended November 30, 2023.
-Alerio filed the annual financial statements on May 28, 2024, and the interim financial statements on May 29, 2024.
+Alerio filed the annual financial statements and corresponding documents on May 28, 2024, and the interim financial statements on May 29, 2024.
 The FFCTO was revoked on October 7, 2024.
 Mr. Challis is a director of Pasinex Resources Limited. ("Pasinex").
 On April 30, 2024, an FFCTO was issued to Pasinex by the BCSC for failure to file its audited annual financial statements and related documents for the year ended December 31, 2023.
 Pasinex filed the annual financial statements on May 31, 2024, and the FFCTO was revoked on June 11, 2024.
-On June 11, 2024, a cease trade order was issued to Pasinex by the BCSC for failure to file its and related documents for the year ended December 31, 2024.
-On June 11, 2024, a cease trade order was issued to Pasinex by the BCSC for failure to file its it's interim financial statements and related documents for the year ended December 31, 2024.
 On June 11, 2024, a cease trade order was issued to Pasinex by the BCSC for failure to file its it's interim financial statements and related documents for the period ended March 31, 2024.
 Pasinex filed the interim financial statements on July 8, 2024, and the FFCTO was revoked by the BCSC on July 9, 2024.